Someone woke up this morning on the east side of town in a bed that said: “Bed.”

 The modern-day beatnik in the armchair reads a page from The Andy Warhol Diaries, then he reads it again, then he reads it again, then again. . . before slamming the hardcover onto the neighboring coffee table.

-crew is restless.
+The Veranda’s crew is restless.

 Our vibrations were getting nasty.